 - Do I do something regularly that allows me to embrace healthy masculine energy?

-- If no, what can I start doing more of?
+- If not, what can I start doing more of?

 Prompt 6 // Healthy Feminine Energy

-- When was the last time I did something that makes me feel like I am embracing healthy feminine energy?
-What makes me feel creative, emotionally in-tune, expressive, gentle?
+- When was the last time I did something that made me feel like I was embracing healthy feminine energy?
+What makes me feel creative, emotionally in tune, expressive, and gentle?